ElliceNels/fourohfour/tests/penetration_test_report.md

 **Findings**:
 - No direct buffer overflow vulnerabilities found
-- Application uses Python's built-in memory management
+- Application uses Python's built-in memory management, so buffer overflows are unlikely
+- Files larger than 100mb are rejected TODO what if we change the size parameter
 - Flask's request size limits are properly configured

 **Protection Mechanisms**:
 - Input validation in file upload routes is in place
-- Size limits are enforced at both client and server
+- Size limits are enforced on client side, but the size in the request is trusted TODO
 - Proper error handling and logging implemented

 #### Test Case: Integer Overflow in Permission Management